-However, the current prison wardens, Toussaint and Marie Anne Richard, were known to be compassionate and show their prisoners respect and consideration.
-They took great risks to provide Marie Antoinette with small comforts: a pillow, a small table with two straw chairs, a small wooden box of powder and a tin pot of pomade.
+However, the current prison wardens, Toussaint and Marie Anne Richard, were known to be compassionate and showed their prisoners respect and consideration.
+They took great risks to provide Marie Antoinette with small comforts: a pillow; a small table with two straw chairs; a small wooden box of powder and a tin pot of pomade.

 The queen and her wardens were under constant surveillance.
 Only a screen separated the queen from two guards who could be found drinking, smoking, and playing cards at any time of the day.

-The officials must have taken notice of the cost of the new bonnets because, on 26 September, they ordered the police to search through all the queen’s belongings left in the Temple prison to find any clothing that she might need and to send it along.
-The decree dryly added, “It is expected that this will result in savings.”
+The officials must have taken notice of the cost of the new bonnets because, on 26 September, they ordered police to search through the queen’s belongings left in the Temple prison to find any clothing that she might need and to send it along.
+The decree dryly added: “It is expected that this will result in savings.”

-However, Madame Richard would not have such an opportunity.
-She and her husband’s wardenship would soon be cut short.
+However, Madame Richard would not have the opportunity, as the Richards' wardenship would soon be cut short.
 On 28 August 1793, the royalist Chevalier of Rougeville dropped a carnation in the queen’s cell, which contained a message rolled up in its petals.

 This was the first incident of what was known as the Carnation Affair, a plan to help the queen escape, and it could very well have succeeded.
 Rougeville did return on Friday to escort the queen to safety, but a guard who had been bribed stopped the queen at the last minute from leaving the premises, for reasons unknown.
 The plot had failed and the queen was transported back to her cell.

 All parties in the affair were questioned by the authorities, but the queen was evasive, careful not to incriminate anyone.
 The Richards, however, were relieved of their duties and imprisoned for their negligence.
-They would not be not released until after the queen’s execution, after which Madame Richard returned to work and was often praised by the prisoners for her kindness.
-Three years later, however, she was murdered by a desperate convict reportedly maddened by a sentence of 20 years in irons.
+They were not released until after the queen’s execution, after which Madame Richard returned to work and was often praised by the prisoners for her kindness.
+Three years later, however, she was murdered by a desperate convict who was reportedly 'maddened' by a sentence of 20 years in irons.
 When Madame Richard handed him a bowl of soup, he stabbed her in the heart with a knife.
-She died within a few minutes.
+She died within minutes.

 21 September 1793

-Replacing the Richards following the Carnation Affair, the warden of La Force prison, Monsieur Bault, and his wife became the new wardens of the Conciergerie.
-It was not a coveted post and the Baults hesitated before contemplating the daunting responsibility, fully aware that Warden Richard and his wife had just been arrested.
+Following the Carnation Affair, the Richards wardens were replaced by the warden of La Force prison, Monsieur Bault, and his wife.
+The warden of the Conciergerie was not a coveted post and the Baults hesitated before contemplating the daunting responsibility, fully aware that Warden Richard and his wife had just been arrested.

 On the other hand, the Baults were indebted to Marie Antoinette, who had patronised them when she was queen.
 And when the couple discovered that the brutish caretaker of the Temple prison was being considered for the wardenship at the Conciergerie, the couple quickly solicited and obtained the position.
 They looked forward to using the opportunity to console and soften the captivity of their former mistress, as they had done for the royal prisoners of La Force.

 Monsieur Bault was more cautious.
-On one occasion, the queen reportedly twisted her hair up in a bun and put her cap back on.
-She then offered the prison maid Rosalie a piece of white ribbon that was on the table.
+On one occasion, the queen reportedly offered the prison maid Rosalie a piece of white ribbon.
 After Rosalie left the queen’s cell, Warden Bault reportedly joined her in the corridor and snatched the ribbon from her hands.
 Did he fear for Rosalie’s life, or perhaps his own, for receiving such a small gift from the queen?